General debate of the sixty-seventh session of the United Nations General Assembly: Organisation

 The speaking order of the general debate is different from the speaking order of other General Assembly debates.
-For the general debate, the Secretary-General speaks first delivering their "Report of the Secretary-General on the work of the Organization, " they are then followed by: the President of the General Assembly who opens the general debate, the delegate from Brazil and the delegate from the United States of America.
+For the general debate, the Secretary-General speaks first, delivering their "Report of the Secretary-General on the work of the Organization, " they are then followed by: the President of the General Assembly who opens the general debate, the delegate from Brazil and the delegate from the United States of America.
 After this, the order is first given to Member States, then Observer States and supranational bodies.
-For all other Member States, speaking order is based on their level of representation at the general debate, order preference and other criteria such as geographic balance.
+For all other Member States, speaking order is based on their level of representation at the general debate, order of preference and other criteria such as geographic balance.

 According to the rules in place for the general debate, statements should be made in one of the United Nations' official languages of Arabic, Chinese, English, French, Russian or Spanish, and are translated by United Nations translators.
 Additionally, speakers are usually limited to a 15-minute time limit in order to comply with the schedule set up by the General Committee.
 Member States are also advised to provide 350 paper copies of their statements in order for them to be distributed to other Member States, as well as to translation services.

 The theme for the 67th Session was chosen by General Assembly President Vuk Jeremić as: "Bringing about adjustment or settlement of international disputes or situations by peaceful means."
 The theme of a Session is typically suggested by the President-elect of the General Assembly prior to their inauguration and the beginning of the Session, and is decided upon via informal discussions with Member States, the current President of the General Assembly and the Secretary-General.
 This theme is then communicated to Member States in a letter, whereupon the Member States are invited to focus their general debate speeches on the proposed theme.